-MDTR 1030 Fundamentals of Medical Science 3 credits

-Study of diagnoses, signs and symptoms, surgical and diagnostic procedures, medical equipment and instruments, laboratory and pharmacology applications utilizing the body system approach.
+MDTR 1030 Fundamentals of Medical Science 3 credits Study of diagnoses, signs and symptoms, surgical and diagnostic procedures, medical equipment and instruments, laboratory and pharmacology applications utilizing the body system approach.
+Emphasis includes current therapies and system approach.
 Emphasis includes current therapies and special procedures.
+This is an on-line course that meets in person once for orientation to using on-line software.
 (Prerequisite: MDTR 1010) S